magparth/dummy_trading/README.md

-# dummy_trading with sentiment analysis of stock tickers
+# Dummy_trading with sentiment analysis of stock tickers